-Surface water resources dominate the water use of the livestock industries Surface water resources dominate the water use of the livestock industry.
+The livestock industries have had greatest impact on surface waters, stream habitat and downstream users in the Murray-Darling Basin and the Goldfields and South-West regions of Western Australia Surface water resources dominate the water use of the livestock industry.
 The distribution of average annual rainfall in Australia and approximate runoff percentages which produce this resource are given in Figure 7.3.
 This provides a good indication of where surface water diversions and storages are likely to provide water supplies for the livestock industries.